lyo5ha/rocker_assignment/README.md

 ```
 - How to install erlang with asdf [asdf erlang](https://github.com/asdf-vm/asdf-erlang)
 - How to install elixir with asdf [asdf elixir](https://github.com/asdf-vm/asdf-elixir)
+- How to install Phoenix [documentation](https://hexdocs.pm/phoenix/installation.html)

 ```
+# for development/demonstratoin purpose only!

 psql user:      rocker_user
 psql password:  rocker